 utilize stress as a resource for growth and well-being.

 Crum, Alia, and Chris Lyddy.
 "Mindfulness and Stress."
-In The Wiley-Blackwell Handbook of Mindfulness.
+In The Wiley Blackwell Handbook of Mindfulness.
 Ed.
 Amanda Ie, Christelle T. Ngnoumen, and Ellen J. Langer.
-New Jersey: Wiley-Blackwell (forthcoming).
+Chichester: Wiley-Blackwell, April 2014.